agude/agude.github.io/_drafts/2019-01-01-python_patterns_enum.md

     return self.rank == other.rank
 {% endhighlight python %}

-It is not much easier to catch errors in our card definitions (in fact, the runtime will catch them for you):
+It is now much easier to catch errors in our card definitions (in fact, the runtime will catch them for you):

 {% highlight python %}